 A recipe for Fettuccine with Mushroom Cream Sauce inspired by our visit to Universal Orlando!
-Fettuccine is tossed with roasted tomatoes, mushrooms, and red onions, then topped it with grilled chicken and a mushroom cream sauce.
+This pasta is tossed with roasted tomatoes, mushrooms, and red onions, then paired with a mushroom cream sauce and topped with grilled chicken.

 Universal Orlando